omarbelkady/LinuxTerminalBash/README.md

 root@omarbelkady:~$ ifconfig | grep ether
 ```

-### How to know which command you can run on the specific file
+### Print the contents of a file within the terminal
 ```console
 root@omarbelkady:~$ cat [nameOfFile]
 ```